The notification hit my computer:

 The truth?
 While research is limited, there’s nothing to suggest that deer antler velvet (or deer antler spray in the supplement form) actually does what it claims.
 In fact, there are two published studies (in real scientific journals, you can see them here and here) that suggest deer antler velvet does not (I repeat, does not) even elicit a hormonal response.
 What’s more, it also did not increase muscular strength or aerobic power.

 Ok, so what’s two studies?
 I fully expect many readers will claim studies suck.
 Or that some things occur “in the trenches” and will always be ahead of scientific research.
 And you know what?
 That’s a valid argument.
 A lot of great information will never get published.
-That’s why I work with Jason Ferruggia and other credible coaches in the Renegade Inner Circle to answer questions and provide guidance to what really works.

 If people see results with deer antler velvet it’s probably the result of another valid argument: The placebo effect.
 If you believe something works, it sure can seem to have a powerful impact.
 Nothing is stronger than your mind.
 And with deer antler velvet, that’s most likely what’s happening.